firesidefiction/firesidefiction.github.io/README.md

 This is the source for Fireside Magazine.
 It runs on (Jekyll)[https://jekyllrb.com], and is served off (Github Pages)[https://pages.github.com].
 The idea is that, with a little bit of Markdown and Git knowledge, we can make Fireside production as simple as editing some plain text flies in a folder, and making a push to (the Fireside git repository)[https://github.com/firesidefiction].

 # Writing and editing content in Fireside
-You can update the content on fireside magazine by editing the text files inside the `_posts` folder.
+You can update the content on Fireside magazine by editing the text files inside the `_posts` folder.

 Fireside is written and edited in raw text files, using Markdown, a plain text formatting syntax system.
 This allows editors to focus on consistent, semantic formatting of the content, rather than worry about presentation, which can change from platform to platform and over time.

 Our site's robot helper, Jekyll, automatically converts raw text files written in Markdown into HTML when we publish.
 This guide outlines the rules we need to follow to ensure that Jekyll doesn't get confused.
 Robots are so needy.
 Anyway, onward.

+All Fireside documents *must* be named using the following naming convention:

+`yyyy-mm-dd-title-of-the-thing.md`

+The year, month, and date must correspond to the day it was published, and the rest of the text should be the title of the piece.
+The `.md` file extension indicates it's a Markdown file.

 Each Fireside document is composed of three parts:
 - The Front Matter